georgesuhk/TBPS_7/README.md

 Github is the easiest way to collaborate on computational and coding project, as well as manage different versions of a project.

 The repository is still being set up.

+papers dir = physics papers on the subject